Skip to main content Link Search Menu Expand Document (external link)

 Detailed Learning Objectives

-1. Understand the Concept of Memory in Computing Systems
+1. Explain the Concept of Physical Memory in Computing Systems

 • Explain the differences between a program and a process in terms of memory usage.